HFF-Git/LcsNodes-Hardware/README.md

 # LcsNodes-Hardware
-The hardware schematics and Gerber Files for LcsNodes components
+The hardware schematics, printed circuit boards and Gerber Files for LcsNodes components